-How to Sing High Notes Without Strain
+How to Sing High Notes

 Last Updated: January 2023 | Article Details: 1713 words (9 – 11 minute read)

-We’ll start with some general tips on singing higher without damaging your vocal cords and then get into a couple exercises that’ll help you develop your voice.
+Below, we’ll start with some general tips on singing higher without damaging your vocal cords and then get into a couple exercises that’ll help you develop your voice.

 We’ll end off with a quick note about improving your vocal range.